discordjs/guide/guide/popular-topics/miscellaneous-examples.md

 console.log(emojiCharacters['!']); // ❗
 ```

-<p class="tip">On Windows, you may be able to use the `Win + .` keyboard shortcut to open up an emoji picker can be used for quick, easy access to all the unicode emojis available to you.
-Some of the emojis listed above may not be there, though (e.g the 0-9 emojis).</p>
+<tip>On Windows, you may be able to use the `Win + .` keyboard shortcut to open up an emoji picker can be used for quick, easy access to all the unicode emojis available to you.
+Some of the emojis listed above may not be there, though (e.g the 0-9 emojis).</tip>